sudb92/goddessSort/README.md

 # GODDESSSort

-#### GODDESS unpacker for people who can't code good and want to do other things good too.

 In its current form, all of your runs should be in separate folders (e.g. Run030, Run031, etc.) and should include a .ldf file from ORRUBA and the corresponding GRETINA files (Digest.dat, Global.dat, etc.).

 ### Table of contents